-- Read the descriptions of the types of aid offered to you before accepting or declining. - If you are offered Federal Work-Study and are unsure whether to accept it, accept it now to have the funds reserved for you. - Making revisions to your FAFSA, or receiving assistance from outside sources, may affect the amount, as well as the type(s) of assistance you are eligible to receive. - Once a bachelor's degree has been obtained, eligibility for most federal and state aid is very limited.
-Most graduate students will only be offered a Federal Unsubsidized loan.
+- Read the descriptions of the types of aid offered to you before accepting or declining. - If you are offered Federal Work-Study and are unsure whether to accept it, accept it now to have the funds reserved for you. - Making revisions to your FAFSA, or receiving assistance from outside sources, may affect the amount, as well as the type(s) of assistance you are eligible to receive. - Most graduate students will only be offered a Federal Direct Unsubsidized loan.